roydejong/BeatSaberMultiplayerMirror/README.md

 ![Multiplayer Mirror](https://user-images.githubusercontent.com/6772638/136465227-bb4b0d5e-b1e0-49ca-8317-b2a24d4d524e.png)

 ## Features
 Multiplayer Mirror adds options for mirroring your own avatar while in multiplayer.
-Supports Beat Saber 1.18.0 and 1.18.1.

 These effects are only visible to you.
 They work on any multiplayer server and lobby type.